6371309332/emojify-susil/README.md

 ### Train Emotion detector
 - with all face expression images in the FER2013 Dataset
-- command --> python TranEmotionDetector.py
+- command --> python TrainEmotionDetector.py
+- command for run the main code for activate camera for emotion detection -->python TestEmotionDetector.py

 It will take several hours depends on your processor.
 (On i7 processor with 16 GB RAM it took me around 4 hours) after Training , you will find the trained model structure and weights are stored in your project directory.